 For months, we at the University Counseling Center (UCC) have witnessed the effects

-of the presidential election on the mental health of our campus community.
+of the current political climate on the mental health of our campus community.

 We

-are keenly aware of the particular impact current policies may have on members of our
+are keenly aware of the particular impact current discourse may have on members of

-We know that our experiences have been deeply enriched and strengthened by
+We know that our experiences at the U have been deeply enriched and strengthened by

 the cultural and intellectual diversity University of Utah students bring to our community.

 We appreciate you, and your safety and security is of utmost importance.
 We want

 those at the University of Utah and beyond to understand that UCC staff members stand

 for cultural diversity, and that our center provides a sanctuary for dealing with

-the fear, confusion, and uncertainty engendered by recent and ongoing policy changes.
+the fear, confusion, and uncertainty engendered by recent and ongoing political processes.